mvdh7/PyCO2SYS/docs/validity.md

 If a parameter is invalid (e.g., $P_1$), then all other parameters it is used to calculate are also considered indirectly invalid.
 This is shown with red dashed arrows leading to child parameters (e.g., $\mathrm{p}K_1^*$).

 The following code was used to generate the figure above.
-Note that this also requires [PyGraphviz](https://pygraphviz.github.io/).
+Note that this also requires [PyGraphviz](https://pygraphviz.github.io/) to be installed.

 ```python
 from matplotlib import pyplot as plt